purpleidea/flabbergast/flabbergast-manual.md

     b : {
       c : a + 3
     }
+    x : b.c

 Here, in `b.c`, lookup will start in the current tuple, which does not contain `a`, so lookup will continue to the containing tuple, which does have `a`.
+For `x`, it will look for a tuple `b` which contains an attribute `c`.

-A period-separated list of identifiers can also be added to any expression, in which case it will do exact matching starting from the expression supplied; this is called a direct lookup.
+A period-separated list of identifiers can also be appened to any expression, in which case it will do exact matching starting from the expression supplied; this is called a direct lookup.
 The keyword `This` gives access to the tuple where the expression is being evaluated, effectively forcing direct lookup.
 Using parentheses or the result of an expression will also result in direct lookup.

      x : 1
      a : {